jellekralt/angular2-upgrade-starter/README.md

 ```

 ## Assignment
-Rewrite the app to Angular 2
+* Rewrite the app to Angular 2
+* BONUS: Make the tasks editable